 After planting several small plants around the pot, we covered the rest of the “yard” with moss, and created a small pathway to the front door with pebbles.

+Next we made the clothes pins so the fairies could hang out their washing.
 The clotheslines are made from two wooden skewers, some kitchen string, and mini-clothes pins from the dollar store.

 How cute are these little rubber boots!